Add Flutter Sleeves for a Refreshing New LookFlutter sleeves are flattering for a number of body types.

 Draw the grainline perpendicular to the sleeve’s hem at the center.

-Sew a baby hem
+Sew a baby hem on the flutter sleeve

-Now that the sleeve pattern is complete, it’s time to prepare the sleeve.
+Now that the flutter sleeve pattern is complete, it’s time to prepare the sleeve.
 Note that if you want the sleeve to have a light and fluid drape, it’s important to choose an appropriate hemming technique.
 I suggest sewing a baby hem before attaching the sleeves to the garment.

 1. Prepare the fabric.
 Cut the newly adjusted sleeve piece from fabric.
 Make any necessary markings, ease-stitch along the top edge between the notches, and sew the underarm seams.
 (For clarity in the photos, we didn’t sew the underarm seams in these samples.)